-The CPME and the SBRC want to ensure the orderly development of specifically identified special areas of practice within the profession.
+The CPME and the SBRC want to ensure the orderly development of specifically identified special areas of practice with the profession and the compliance of specialty boards in meeting the standards, requirements, and procedures as written in CPME 220 and CPME 230.

 Specialty boards are recognized only upon the basis of demonstrated need and potential benefit to the profession and the public.
 Proposals submitted by "special interest groups" seeking recognition of a specific type of clinical procedure, therapeutic modality, or technique shall not be regarded as appropriate for designation as a specialty board in podiatric medical practice.
 The recognition of a specialty board serves to provide important information to the profession, health-care institutions, and the public about the sound operations and fair conduct of the specialty board's certification process.